Slamtec/slamkit_ros/README.md

 ROS node and test application for slamkit

+## Dependency

+Slamkit use libusb-1.0 to comunicate with host currently, before build slamkit ros package, make sure libusb-1.0 has been installed.

-## How to build rplidar ros package
+## How to build slamkit ros package

    1) Clone this project to your catkin's workspace src folder
    2) Running catkin_make to build slamkitNode and slamkitNodeClient